GVR Report cover U.S. Medical Billing Outsourcing Market Size, Share & Trends Report

 • Industry: Healthcare

-The U.S. medical billing outsourcing market size was valued at USD 5.2 billion in 2022 and is expected to grow at a compound annual growth rate (CAGR) of 11.56% from 2023 to 2030.
-Medical billing involves revenue cycle management (RCM), which comprises the most complex and crucial components of the healthcare IT business.
-Healthcare service providers are facing challenges in managing a large volume of claims and reimbursements, resulting in huge revenue losses.
-Owing to this, the demand for medical billing outsourcing services is increasing in the U.S.
+The U.S. medical billing outsourcing market size was valued at USD 6.28 billion in 2024 and is projected to grow at a CAGR of 12.00% from 2025 to 2030.
+Healthcare providers' increasing challenges in managing a large volume of claims and reimbursements, resulting in significant revenue losses, are attributed to the rising demand for medical billing outsourcing services in the U.S. Moreover, amplifying patient load and the need to address the growing records and bills burden medical practitioners.
+Hospitals are outsourcing the medical billing process to counter such a situation, thus anticipating market growth.

-Hassle-free process of settling claims with features such as accounts receivable management and claims management and the availability of professional coders acquainted with the latest medical codes are the primary driving forces behind practices opting to outsource their billing services.
-However, the high threats of data breaches associated with medical billing in the U.S. are expected to hinder the growth of the market during the forecast period.
-For instance, according to Becker’s Healthcare data, in 2021, approximately 50 million of the American population’s health data was breached, which is around 3 times greater than in the past three years.
+Furthermore, hassle-free claims settlement processes featuring accounts receivable management and claims management and the availability of professional coders acquainted with the latest medical codes are the primary reasons practices outsource their billing services.
+However, high threats of data breaches associated with medical billing are expected to hinder market growth during the forecast period.
+For instance, according to the 2024 Healthcare Data Breach Report published in January 2025 by the Department of Health and Human Services (HHS) Office for Civil Rights (OCR), more than 500 data breach records were reported in 2024.

-The pandemic has had some positive as well as negative effects on the market.
-The introduction of new ICD codes, Current Procedural Terminology (CPT) codes, and diagnosis codes for the COVID-19 billing and the telehealth billing has posed a greater challenge for the medical billing service providers.
-On the other hand, the adoption of RCM increased in the U.S. For instance, as per a survey conducted by AKASA, nearly 75% of the health systems in the U.S. has deployed RCM solutions during the pandemic.
+The pandemic had both positive and negative effects on the market.
+Introducing the new ICD, Current Procedural Terminology (CPT), and diagnosis codes for COVID-19 billing and telehealth billing posed significant challenges for medical billing service providers.
+However, the adoption of RCM increased in the U.S. during and after the pandemic.
+For instance, according to a survey by AKASA published in April 2021, around 75% of health systems in the US deployed RCM solutions during the pandemic.

 Component Insights